 The underground vaults located beneath Edinburgh’s South Bridge were once used as storage space by tradesmen in the late eighteenth century.
 As the industrial revolution gained momentum, these merchants had to abandon the vaults due to the incessant amount of sewage that had started to leak through the ceiling.

-The vaults were soon occupied by the city’s poorest families.
+The vaults were later occupied by the city’s poorest families.
 At the same time, these underground chambers became a target area for robbers and murderers, including the notorious serial killers Burke and Hare.

 During the Great Fire of 1824, many town dwellers took refuge in the vaults, thinking they would be completely safe within stone walls.
 However, they did not realise that stone would gradually heat up, which led to hundreds of people trapped inside the vaults being cooked to death.